 Intel has announced a pair of new U-series chips, one of which will be the series' first 5GHz processor, at Computex 2021.

 These are the Intel Core i5-1155G7 and the Core i7-1195G7.
 The Core i5-1155G7 will become Intel's most powerful i5 chip, while the i7-1195G7 becomes the first low-powered chip that can be cranked up to 5Ghz.
-Acer, Asus, and HP have been announced as some of the first hardware vendors who’ll offer laptops based on the new Tiger Lake processors later this year.
+Acer (opens in new tab), Asus (opens in new tab), and HP (opens in new tab) have been announced as some of the first hardware vendors who’ll offer laptops based on the new Tiger Lake processors later this year.

 HP brings the power with new Elite and Pro desktop PCs